vivaria/edisonrul.ing/docs/source/cards/t/the-dark-creator.md

 ### Card Rulings

-●The Condition can't be negated.
+*   The Condition can't be negated.
-●The Summon Effect does not start a chain.
+*   The Summon Effect does not start a chain.
-●This card must first be Special Summoned from the hand by the effect.
+*   This card must first be Special Summoned from the hand by the effect.
-●Once properly Summoned, this card can be Special Summoned from the GY / removed from play.
+*   Once properly Summoned, this card can be Special Summoned from the GY / removed from play.
-●Removing from play 1 DARK monster is a cost.
+*   Removing from play 1 DARK monster is a cost.
-●This effect targets 1 DARK monster in your GY.
+*   This effect targets 1 DARK monster in your GY.